 For more detail, see the ‘Keeping our customers safe’ section above.

-How can I get help without going into a store?
-How can I get help without going into a store?
+How can I get help?
+How can I get help?

-There’s a number of ways you can get help online without the need to go into store:
+There's a number of ways you can get help online:

 Sign into My Virgin Media